Idlescape/IdlescapeGuides/SmithingGuide.md

 Refining is a special Enchantment that can be used with Smithing to give you a chance per action to acquire additional items depending on the forge currently being used.
 All of the forges have a chance to give gems and slag, while the city forge can sometimes award silver.
-However, rarely while smelting at the Volcanic Forge, one can obtain Core Fragments.
+However, rarely while smelting most bars at high intensity heats, one can obtain Core Fragments.
 These can be further smelted down into Core Ingots and then crafted into Dwarven Research Keys, a Gathering Dungeon that scales off your Mining and Smithing levels.
 <p color='gray' fontStyle='oblique'>